The Oulipo is a writing movement that advocates imposing constraints in order to generate new writing. You can read more about it here:

 Side note: This sounds like a wonderful idea.
 Please let me know if you fancy collaborating with me to try it out.

 There are a few things I didn't like about the book.
 I found a lot of the poetry boring.
 It may have been clever, but I am afraid I detected little literary merit in much of it.
 Still, given that one of the aims of the Oulipo is to generate potential literature it is, by its very nature, experimental.
-And like all experiments, some results wonโt be to everyoneโs taste.
+And like all experiments, some results won’t be to everyone’s taste.

 Another problem is that unlike the Penguin book mentioned earlier, there are no indications of the technique used.
 I realise that, for the ardent Oulipian, that is probably the point: to apply a technique without the reader being consciously aware of it.
 Nevertheless, in a book devoted to providing a representative sample of Oulipian work, I think a few signposts would not have come amiss.